Fighting back at spam

 Paul Graham suggests that when your spam filter identifies a message as probable spam that it automatically ping any URLs mentioned in the message–perhaps repeatedly–to drive up the spammer’s web-hosting bandwidth costs.
 If lots of people do it, spam suddenly gets much more expensive to send.
 I like this–it fights fire with fire.

-2 Responses to “Fighting back at spam”
+2 thoughts on “Fighting back at spam”

-1. Isn’t this the URL I showed you a couple weeks ago, Mr. Rice?
+Isn’t this the URL I showed you a couple weeks ago, Mr. Rice?

-2. Yes.
+Yes.
 And now I’m blogging about it.